-3. Construction Phase Air Quality Impact
+3 Construction Phase Air Quality Impact

-- (i) The Applicant shall follow the requirements stipulated under the Air Pollution Control (Construction Dust) Regulation to ensure that construction dust impacts are controlled within the relevant standards as stipulated in section 1 of Annex 4 of the TM. - (ii) If the Applicant anticipates that the Project will give rise to significant construction dust impacts likely to exceed recommended limits in the TM at the ASRs despite the incorporation of the dust control measures proposed, a quantitative assessment shall be carried out to evaluate the construction dust impact at the identified ASRs.
-The Applicant shall follow the methodology set out in section 5 below when carrying out the quantitative assessment. - (iii) Where necessary, the Applicant shall consider and evaluate direct mitigation measures, including but not limited to water-spraying, re-scheduling construction programme to minimise concurrent dust impact arising from different construction sites, for fugitive dust control.
+- (i) The Applicant shall follow the requirements stipulated under the Air Pollution Control (Construction Dust) Regulation to ensure that construction dust impacts are controlled within the relevant standards as stipulated in Section 1 of Annex 4 of the TM. - (ii) If the Applicant anticipates that the Project will give rise to significant construction dust impacts likely to exceed recommended limits in the TM at the identified ASRs despite the incorporation of the dust control measures proposed, a quantitative assessment shall be carried out to evaluate the construction dust impact at the identified ASRs.
+The Applicant shall follow the methodology set out in Section 5 below when carrying out the quantitative assessment. - (iii) Where necessary, the Applicant shall consider and evaluate direct mitigation measures, including but not limited to water-spraying, re-scheduling construction programme to minimise concurrent dust impact arising from different construction sites, for fugitive dust control.
+The Applicant shall also consider connecting construction plant and equipment to mains electricity supply and avoid use of diesel generators and diesel-powered equipment as far as practicable to minimize air quality impact arising from these equipment.
 The Applicant shall describe the means of transportation and their routings involved, with a view to addressing potential dust nuisance caused by transportation activities.
-Any mitigation measures recommended for fugitive dust control should be well documented in the EIA report. - (iv) A monitoring and audit programme for the construction phase of the Project shall be devised to verify the effectiveness of the proposed control measures so as to ensure proper control of fugitive dust emission.
+Any mitigation measures recommended should be well documented in the EIA report. - (iv) A monitoring and audit programme for the construction phase of the Project shall be devised to verify the effectiveness of the proposed control measures so as to ensure proper control of fugitive dust emission.

-4. Operational Phase Air Quality Impact
+4 Operational Phase Air Quality Impact

 - (i) The Applicant shall assess the expected air quality impact at the identified ASRs based on an assumed reasonably worst-case scenario under normal operating conditions.
 If the assessment indicates likely exceedances of the recommended limits in the TM at the ASRs, a quantitative assessment should be carried out to evaluate the operational phase air quality impacts at the identified ASRs.
-The Applicant shall follow the methodology set out in section 5 below when carrying out the quantitative assessment. - (ii) A monitoring and audit programme for the operational phase of the Project shall be devised to verify the effectiveness of the proposed control measures so as to ensure proper control of operational air quality impacts.
+The Applicant shall follow the methodology set out in Section 5 below when carrying out the quantitative assessment. - (ii) A monitoring and audit programme for the operational phase of the Project shall be devised to verify the effectiveness of the proposed control measures so as to ensure proper control of operational air quality impacts.

-5. Quantitative Assessment Methodology
+5 Quantitative Assessment Methodology